-- 11. As required by section 197(16) of the Act, we report that the Company has paid remuneration to its directors during the year in accordance with the provisions of and limits laid down under section 197 read with Schedule V to the Act. - 12.
+- 11. As required by section 197(16) of the Act, based on our audit we report that the Company has paid remuneration to its directors during the year in accordance with the provisions of and limits laid down under section 197 read with Schedule V to the Act. - 12.
 As required by the Companies (Auditor's Report) Order, 2016 ('the Order') issued by the Central Government of India in terms of section 143(11) of the Act, we give in the Annexure A a statement on the matters specified in paragraphs 3 and 4 of the Order. - 13.
-Further to our comments in Annexure A, as required by section 143(3) of the Act, we report that: - a) we have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit; - b) in our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books; - c) the financial statements dealt with by this report are in agreement with the books of account; - d) in our opinion, the aforesaid financial statements comply with Ind AS specified under section 133 of the Act; - e) on the basis of the written representations received from the directors and taken on record by the Board of Directors, none of the directors is disqualified as on 31 March 2020 from being appointed as a director in terms of section 164(2) of the Act; - f) we have also audited the internal financial controls over financial reporting (IFCoFR) of the Company as on 31 March 2020 in conjunction with our audit of the financial statements of the Company for the year ended on that date and our report dated 02 May 2020 as per Annexure B expressed unmodified opinion; - g) with respect to the other matters to be included in the Auditor's Report in accordance with rule 11 of the Companies (Audit and Auditors) Rules, 2014 (as amended), in our opinion and to the best of our information and according to the explanations given to us: - i. the Company, as detailed in note 20 and note 36 to the financial statements, has disclosed the impact of pending litigations on its financial position as at 31 March 2020; - ii. the Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses as at 31 March 2020; - there were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company during the year ended 31 March 2020; - iv. the disclosure requirements relating to holdings as well as dealings in specified bank notes were applicable for the period from 8 November 2016 to 30 December 2016, which are not relevant to these financial statements.
+Further to our comments in Annexure A, as required by section 143(3) of the Act, based on our audit, we report, to the extent applicable, that: - a) we have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit. - b) in our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books. - c) the financial statements dealt with by this report are in agreement with the books of account. - d) in our opinion, the aforesaid financial statements comply with Ind AS specified under section 133 of the Act; - e) on the basis of the written representations received from the directors and taken on record by the Board of Directors, none of the directors is disqualified as on 31 March 2021 from being appointed as a director in terms of section 164(2) of the Act; - f) we have also audited the internal financial controls with reference to financial statements of the Company as on 31 March 2021 in conjunction with our audit of the financial statements of the Company for the year ended on that date and our report dated 23 April 2021 as per Annexure B expressed unmodified opinion; and - g) with respect to the other matters to be included in the Auditor's Report in accordance with rule 11 of the Companies (Audit and Auditors) Rules, 2014 (as amended), in our opinion and to the best of our information and according to the explanations given to us: - i. the Company, as detailed in note 34 to the financial statements, has disclosed the impact of pending litigations on its financial position as at 31 March 2021. - ii. the Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses as at 31 March 2021. - there were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company during the year ended 31 March 2021 and - iv. the disclosure requirements relating to holdings as well as dealings in specified bank notes were applicable for the period from 8 November 2016 to 30 December 2016, which are not relevant to these financial statements.
 Hence, reporting under this clause is not applicable.